 Flows provide a visual representation of a potential dialog in a user-friendly interface.
 Flows are composed of individual Nodes with different functionalities, ranging from generating output to collecting back-end information, and are executed as soon as an Input object comes in through an Endpoint.

 How to create a new Flow

-Want to learn how to build your first Flow?
-Have a look at Design a Flow and add a Message in our Help Center.
+To build your first Flow, go to Design a Flow and add a Message in the Cognigy Help Center.

 Flows are executed from top to bottom and use a logic-based system to determine which nodes should be executed.
 The execution path is shown through a highlighted green path.

 Flow Nodes can be used to add interactivity to a flow.
 They can be added by clicking on the + icon in between two existing Nodes.
 There are many types of Nodes, ranging from Question Nodes to Marketing Nodes.

 Head over to Flow Nodes for more information on the different types of Nodes.